Spaceflight: Safety

 All launch vehicles contain a huge amount of energy that is needed for some part of it to reach orbit.
 There is therefore some risk that this energy can be released prematurely and suddenly, with significant effects.
 When a Delta II rocket exploded 13 seconds after launch on January 17, 1997, there were reports of store windows 10 mi away being broken by the blast.

 Space is a fairly predictable environment, but there are still risks of accidental depressurization and the potential failure of equipment, some of which may be very newly developed.

-In 2004 the International Association for the Advancement of Space Safety was established in the Netherlands to further international cooperation and scientific advancement in space systems safety.
+In April 2004 the International Association for the Advancement of Space Safety was established in the Netherlands to further international cooperation and scientific advancement in space systems safety.

 Weightlessness

 In a microgravity environment such as that provided by a spacecraft in orbit around the Earth, humans experience a sense of "weightlessness."
 Short-term exposure to microgravity causes space adaptation syndrome, a self-limiting nausea caused by derangement of the vestibular system.
 Long-term exposure causes multiple health issues.
 The most significant is bone loss, some of which is permanent, but microgravity also leads to significant deconditioning of muscular and cardiovascular tissues.